robert-at-pretension-io/SevereWeatherVisualization/README.md

 * Add Kepler.gl (mapbox): ✅
 * Model ArcGIS query using typescript: ✅
 * Visualize data using Kepler.gl: ✅
+* Make custom kepler.gl component to make/submit query
-* Write tests
+* Refactor
 * Write retrospective

 # Notes on the project:
 ## Redux
 * *Redux is a library that allows us to manage global state in our React application.* It uses the concepts of stores, reducers, actions, and dispatching to manage state.
 By keeping the state immutable (read-only), it is easier to debug the code later on by sending detailed error messages to the server -- the developer debugging the code can step through the state the user had that lead to the error.
+* **Project Usage:**
-* **Project Usage:** We will use React-Redux with a model of the data we get from the ArcGIS API.
+* We will use React-Redux with a model of the data we get from the ArcGIS API.
 In order to easily debug the code, we will define the model using typescript.

 ## Kepler.gl
 * *Kepler.gl is a library that allows us to visualize geo-data in a map.* It uses the concepts of layers, sources, and mapbox-gl to visualize data.
 It is a react component that works with Redux!